samuelarbibe/taki/README.md

 The Technologies used in this project are WPF and WCF services.

-This game is a Multiplayer Card game, played on windows-based PCs' and Android devices.
+This game is a Multiplayer Card game, played on windows-based PCs' and Android/IOS devices.

 The Project consist of two smaller projects: Client and Server.